AC Power Flow

 After creating the PowerSystem

-and ACPowerFlow
+and AcPowerFlow

 types, users can add or modify buses, branches, and generators before directly proceeding to iterations.
 JuliaGrid automatically executes the necessary functions when adjustments lead to a valid solution.
 However, if modifications are incompatible, like altering bus types, JuliaGrid raises an error to prevent misleading outcomes, ensuring accuracy.